Table of contents

 |Infractions||Average Monthly Premium|

-Accidents, tickets, and other driving infractions can really hurt your wallet.
-In order to reduce your monthly bill and get the cheapest car insurance possible, keep your record clean and drive carefully.
+Regardless of where you live, accidents, tickets, and other driving infractions can greatly increase your premium.
+In order to keep your monthly bill down and get the cheapest car insurance possible, keep your record clean and drive safely.

 Average Insurance Rates by Vehicle